-- Healthcare work.–There are two key substances that can cause asthma in healthcare workers.
+- Healthcare work – there are two key substances that can cause asthma in healthcare workers.

 (2) Diathermy - this surgical technique uses heat from an electric current to cut tissue or seal bleeding vessels.
 This process can give off invisible toxic gases, particles and vapours that may cause asthma symptoms.

-- Working with animals – People who work with animals – from pet shops to stable owners, laboratory workers to zookeepers – can be affected by animal fur, feathers, dander, dried urine and saliva dusts during animal handling and cage or enclosure cleaning.
-These dusts contain proteins known as 'animal aeroallergens’ that cause occupational asthma.
+- Working with animals – people who work with animals – from pet shops to stable owners, laboratory workers to zookeepers – can be affected by animal fur, feathers, dander, dried urine and saliva dusts during animal handling and cage or enclosure cleaning.
+These dusts contain proteins known as 'animal aeroallergens’ that can cause occupational asthma.